Shrinks99/recipes/content/squares/best-lemon-squares.md

 #### Crumble

 1. In a bowl, mix all dry ingredients well.
+2. Mix dry ingredients with melted butter
-2. Spread 2/3 mixture in an 8x12" greased baking pan and compress well into the bottom of the pan.
+3. Spread 2/3 mixture in an 8x12" greased metal baking pan and compress well into the bottom of the pan.

 #### Filling